JJ/granada-off/text/haunted.md

 looking up, and checking out wrought iron balconies, boarded-shut windows and "for sale" signs.
-Places like the derelict *cármenes* in the Albayzín, the Dar-al-Horra palace, only recently opened, and, of course, off the Albayzin or looking down the hill to the other side,  the haunted apartment blocks that dot the the outskirts and suburbs of the city and that are a relic of the real estate bubble.
+Places like the derelict *cármenes* in the Albayzín, the Dar-al-Horra palace, only recently opened, and, of course, off the Albayzín or looking down the hill to the other side,  the haunted apartment blocks that dot the the outskirts and suburbs of the city and that are a relic of the real estate bubble.
 Places you will be able to watch from outside, but never get in, specially after dark.
 Adding to their mystery.